ehpor/hcipy/doc/development/new_release.rst

         pytest ./tests --runslow

-    Also make sure that the latest CI for the master branch on `Azure Pipelines <https://dev.azure.com/ehpor/hcipy/_build?definitionId=1>`__ is passing.
+    Also make sure that the latest CI for the master branch is passing.
 Build the documentation and check if it is building without errors or problematic warnings.

     .. code-block:: shell